Palmer Station Timeline

 Winter 1996

-Dump cleanup activity in late fall
+Dump cleanup activity takes place in late fall.

-Internet access achieved for 6 hours/day via LES-9 at 38 kb/s (5/6), a significant improvement from 1.2 kb/s over ATS-3, but no web browsing yet
+Internet access achieved for 6 hours/day via LES-9 at 38 kb/s (5/6), a significant improvement from 1.2 kb/s over ATS-3, but no web browsing yet.

-CAF roof replaced
+CAF roof replaced.

-Science library moved from GWR to grantee office next to Lab 9 to make room for women's bathroom in GWR
+Science library moved from GWR to grantee office next to Lab 9 to make room for women's bathroom in GWR.

-Keeling air sampling project arrives (September) and sets up equipment in T-5
+Keeling air sampling project arrives (September) and sets up equipment in T-5.

 Summer 1996-97

-A quick medevac--Alison Parker, researcher aboard Polar Duke, is diagnosed at Palmer with appendicitis--picked up by a BAS Twin Otter on 12/11, flown to Rothera, then to PA, successful surgery the next day
+A quick medevac--Alison Parker, researcher aboard Polar Duke, is diagnosed at Palmer with appendicitis--picked up by a BAS Twin Otter on 12/11, flown to Rothera, then to PA, successful surgery the next day.

-Automated weather data collection system established (not the present one)
+Automated weather data collection system established (not the present one).

-"Live from Antarctica 2" film crew visits station (the website is still an excellent educational resource)
+"Live from Antarctica 2" film crew visits station (the website is still an excellent educational resource).

 Winter 1997

-Manager: Ronnie Baltz; population 32 (list and photos)
+Manager: Ronnie Baltz; population 32 (list and photos).

 New Beckman centrifuge gets sent back for repairs a second time.

-USGS installs DGPS (differential GPS) base station in T-5, the first "real-time DGPS system" in Antarctica
+USGS installs DGPS (differential GPS) base station in T-5, the first "real-time DGPS system" in Antarctica.

-The GPS receiver antenna, near Hero Inlet about 300 feet from T-5, where the equipment and transmitter antenna were instaled.
+The GPS receiver antenna, near Hero Inlet about 300 feet from T-5, where the equipment and transmitter antenna were installed.
 This equipment has been used with roving GPS stations to accurately locate survey and sample collection points in the local area.
 Here's a photo from another angle (1998 USGS photos by Larry Hothem).

-Polar Duke makes last USAP cruise (97-5) to Palmer; last departure from the station is 5/6...
+Polar Duke makes last USAP cruise (97-5) to Palmer; last departure from the station is 6 May...(tribute page with the final cruise log and other trivia).

-as the Laurence M. Gould is under construction
+...as the Laurence M. Gould is under construction.

-Remote alarm sensing system installed to (hopefully) replace the night watch
+Remote alarm sensing system installed to (hopefully) replace the night watch.

 Power plant switchgear and distribution system upgraded to match generator capacity and station power demand.
-This required many full-station power outages and portable generator hookups to critical projects
+This required many full-station power outages and portable generator hookups to critical projects.

 Summer 1997-98

-R/V Laurence M. Gould dedicated in Louisiana (10/9)
+R/V Laurence M. Gould christened/dedicated in Louisiana.

 Survey of Marr Glacier conducted--determining that it had retreated an average of 10 meters per year since a 1995 survey.